How Your Mortgage Rate is Determined

 The truth is that interest rates, when reported by media outlets, are typically the average going rate as reported by an entity such as Freddie Mac.
 However, everyone doesn’t get the same rate/fee combinations (mortgage options).

 Mortgage options are entirely scenario specific and can vary a great deal depending on a variety of factors.
-So, if your coworker just told you about their refinance and the amazing rate they received- your options could end up being better or worse.
+So, if your coworker just told you about their purchase or refinance and the amazing rate they received- your options could end up being better or worse.
 In this post, I’m hoping to shed more information on the main factors that affect your guaranteed rate, outside the general mortgage market, so you are empowered with advanced knowledge and know what to expect.

 The amount you borrow has a significant impact on your guaranteed rate.
 This usually comes as a surprise to many but if you think about it, it makes perfect sense.
 Would you rather be paid $10/hr or $50/hr for the same job?
 Ultimately, mortgage lenders and servicers are compensated on how much they lend.
 It takes just as much work to do a $100,000 loan as it is to do a $500,000 loan.
 For that reason, it is typical to see higher loan balances receive superior mortgage options (up to a point).